London Museum: The London Museum (1912–1976)

 The Kensington Palace museum kept a generally chronological structure to its layout, but alongside the rooms devoted to various time periods, there were separate galleries for historical shop fronts; prints; theatre; glass; paintings, toys and games; and royal costume.
-The glass room included Sir Richard Garton's collection of 437 pieces of 17th-19th century table glass, including goblets, wine glasses, bowls, candlesticks and decanters.
+The glass room included Sir Richard Garton's collection of 437 pieces of 17th–19th century table glass, including goblets, wine glasses, bowls, candlesticks and decanters.
 The Print Room comprised around 3,000 watercolours and drawings and 7,000 prints, including a view of Whitehall and Westminster by Hendrick Danckerts made c.1675, The Cries of London by Paul Sandby, and works by Thomas Rowlandson, Wenceslaus Hollar, and James Abbott McNeill Whistler.
 The Theatre room included many theatrical costumes, several on loan from the Royal Shakespeare Theatre.
 These included Henry Irving's costumes for Malvolio and King Lear, the dress Anna Pavlova wore as The Dying Swan, and Ivor Novello's costume from The King's Rhapsody.
 There was also a clown costume worn by the comedy pioneer Joseph Grimaldi, a piano belonging to W. S. Gilbert, a death mask of David Garrick, and Walter Lambert's Popularity, a painting of dozens of music hall and variety stars.
 By the 1970s, multiple coronation robes were on display, from 1838, 1902, 1911, and 1937.
 There were also other items of royal clothing belonging to Charles I, a collection of Queen Victoria's dresses, and Princess Margaret's wedding dress designed by Norman Hartnell.

 In 1960, a plan was formed to merge the London Museum with the Guildhall Museum, to be funded jointly by the government, the City of London Corporation, and the Greater London Council.
-An Act of Parliament is passed to this effect in 1965.
+An act of Parliament, the Museum of London Act 1965 (c.
+17), was passed to this effect in 1965.
 The City of London Corporation provided a site near what is now the Barbican Centre.